bobleesj/scikit-package/doc/source/tutorials/level-4-to-5-tutorial.rst

     .. include:: ../snippets/user-input-level-5.rst

 #.
-Enter into the Level 5 project directory.
+Enter into the Level 5 project directory:

     .. code-block:: bash

         $ cd <package-name>

 #.
 Check that you have the following nested folder structure.
 Here is the structure.
-We will go through each file and folder.
+We will go through each file and folder:

     .. code-block:: text